There are 15 release areas in the Bonaparte Basin, offshore northwestern Australia.

 - Vulcan Sub-basin

-- View petroleum geology information for the Bonaparte Basin from Geoscience Australia
+- View petroleum geology information for the Bonaparte Basin provided by Geoscience Australia

 - For wells and survey information search the interactive NOPIMS database